How to Wash a Nylon American Flag

 Question

 I am washing a nylon American flag (Yes, washing the flag is OK!).
 The white stripes are a bit gray.
-Is it safe to use Clorox2®for this?
+Is it safe to use Clorox 2® for this?
 Also, should I wash in hot, warm or cold water?

 Answer

 What an interesting project!
-Yes, you can use Clorox 2® For Colors Stain Remover and Laundry Additive to whiten the stripes on your flag—an important consideration is to prevent the red (or blue, as well) from bleeding onto the white stripes and stars while the flag is washing or soaking and drying.
+Yes, you can use Clorox 2® for Colors Stain Remover and Laundry Additive to whiten the stripes on your flag—an important consideration is to prevent the red (or blue, as well) from bleeding onto the white stripes and stars while the flag is washing or soaking and drying.
 This is less likely for a nylon flag, but it’s worth mentioning.
 Here’s how I would proceed:

-1. Wash the flag using a gentle cycle with warm water and detergent + Clorox 2® For Colors Stain Remover and Laundry Additive.
+1. Wash the flag using a gentle cycle with warm water and detergent + Clorox 2® for Colors Stain Remover and Laundry Additive.

 2. Periodically check during the wash cycle to see if the red stripes are discharging color into the wash cycle.
 This can happen pretty easily when colored fabric is sewn onto white fabric and the dye wasn’t properly fixed.
 If the water is turning red, immediately stop the wash cycle and rinse the flag.